 Snowden is a dramatization of events in its subject’s life and around the globe between 2004 and 2013.
 The film follows Edward Snowden’s trials and tribulations leading up to his decision to leak classified documents about the massive surveillance state that has been built under and around a sometimes scared, sometimes complacent American populace.
 The revelation that cellphone service providers and manufacturers were colluding with that surveillance state is at the heart of this betrayal of American liberties.
 Well-paced, it shows the struggle of coping with his washout from military boot camp.
 The early rumblings of his defiant nature become apparent as he walks away from the intelligence community for a little while, trying to find some kind of normal.
 To be happy.
 To drink the nepenthe of social assimilation.
 To no avail . . .

-The opening familiarizes us with the now famous meeting under the plastic alligator between Snowden the investigative team of Glenn Greenwald and Laura Poitras, the latter of which shot the Academy Award winning documentary Citizenfour (2015).
+The opening familiarizes us with the now-famous meeting under the plastic alligator between Snowden and the investigative team of Glenn Greenwald and Laura Poitras, the latter of whom shot the Academy Award-winning documentary Citizenfour (2015).
 Snowden shows eventually with his totem – a Rubik’s cube – in hand.
 He looks unassuming.
 The two journalists would later admit that they had expected someone much older.
 What follows is a dramatic re-enactment of the filming of Citizenfour with accompanying flashbacks that inform the audience of what took place leading up to Edward Snowden’s fateful act of disseminating classified documents to the news.